-As of June 30, 2020, we were in compliance with our covenants under the revolving secured line of credit facility and our Warehouse facilities, including those that require the maintenance of certain financial ratios and other financial conditions.
+As of September 30, 2020, we were in compliance with our covenants under the revolving secured line of credit facility and our Warehouse facilities, including those that require the maintenance of certain financial ratios and other financial conditions.
 These covenants require a minimum ratio of (1) our net earnings, adjusted for specified items, before income taxes, depreciation, amortization and fixed charges to (2) our fixed charges, as defined in the agreements.
 These covenants also limit the maximum ratio of our funded debt less unrestricted cash and cash equivalents to tangible net worth.
 Additionally, we must maintain consolidated net income, as defined in the agreements, of not less than \$1 for the two most recently ended fiscal quarters.
 Some of these covenants may indirectly limit the repurchase of common stock or payment of dividends on common stock.
 Our Warehouse facilities also contain covenants that measure the performance of the contributed assets.

-On June 25, 2020, June 26, 2020, and June 30, 2020, we amended our agreements for Warehouse Facility II, Warehouse Facility VII, and our revolving secured line of credit facility, respectively, to modify the basis for calculating our compliance with the minimum net income and fixed charge coverage covenants for periods ending on or prior to December 31, 2020 from our current method of accounting to the basis of accounting that was used prior to January 1, 2020.
+During the second quarter of 2020, we amended our agreements for Warehouse Facility II, Warehouse Facility VII, and our revolving secured line of credit facility to modify the basis for calculating our compliance with the minimum net income and fixed charge coverage covenants for periods ending on or prior to December 31, 2020 from our current method of accounting to the basis of accounting that was used prior to January 1, 2020.

 Our Term ABS financings also contain covenants that measure the performance of the contributed assets.
-As of June 30, 2020, we were in compliance with all such covenants.
+As of September 30, 2020, we were in compliance with all such covenants.
 As of the end of the quarter, we were also in compliance with our covenants under the senior notes indentures.